-Number: Shares CUSIP NO.: 18683K 507 7.00% Series A Mandatory Convertible Preferred Stock, Class A (without par value per share) (liquidation preference \$1,000.00 per share) OF CLIFFS NATURAL RESOURCES INC. FACE OF SECURITY registered owner of [] ful Mandatory Convertible Preferred Stock"). person or by a duly authorized rights, privileges, restrictions, p and shall in all respects be sul dated May 25, 2011, as the sa used herein but not defined sharticles to a Holder without charman and the same of the same IS INC., an Ohio corporation (the "Corporation"), hereby certifies that [] (the "Holder") is paid and non-assessable shares of preferred stock of the Corporation designated the 7.00% Serie Stock, Class A, without par value per share and with a liquidation preference of \$1,000.00 per share he shares of Series A Preferred Stock are transferable on the books and records of the Registra ttorney, upon surrender of this certificate duly endorsed and in proper form for transfer.
-The designate efferences and other terms and provisions of the Series A Preferred Stock represented hereby are issued to the provisions of the Second Amended Articles of Incorporation of the Corporation, as amended may be amended from time to time in accordance with their terms (the "Articles").
-Capitalized to all have the respective meanings given them in the Articles.
-The Corporation will provide a copy of the upon written request to the Corporation at its principal place of business. ies A e (the ar, in ation, sued aded, terms of the lect provisions of the Series A Preferred Stock set forth on the reverse hereof, and to the Articles, w shall for all purposes have the same effect as if set forth at this place. /hich Upon receipt of this certificate, e Holder is bound by the Articles and is entitled to the benefits thereunder. • rtificate of Authentication hereon has been properly executed, the shares of Series A Preferred Statilled to any benefit under the Articles or be valid or obligatory for any purpose. tock 25
+CLIFFS NATURAL RESOURCES INC., an Ohio corporation (the "Corporation"), hereby certifies that [\\\\] (the "Holder") is the registered owner of [\\\\] fully paid and non-assessable shares of preferred stock of the Corporation designated the 7.00% Series A Mandatory Convertible Preferred Stock, Class A, without par value per share and with a liquidation preference of \$1,000.00 per share (the "Series A Preferred Stock").
+The shares of Series A Preferred Stock are transferable on the books and records of the Registrar, in person or by a duly authorized attorney, upon surrender of this certificate duly endorsed and in proper form for transfer.
+The designation, rights, privileges, restrictions, preferences and other terms and provisions of the Series A Preferred Stock represented hereby are issued and shall in all respects be subject to the provisions of the Second Amended Articles of Incorporation of the Corporation, as amended, dated May 25, 2011, as the same may be amended from time to time in accordance with their terms (the "Articles").
+Capitalized terms used herein but not defined shall have the respective meanings given them in the Articles.
+The Corporation will provide a copy of the Articles to a Holder without charge upon written request to the Corporation at its principal place of business.

+Reference is hereby made to select provisions of the Series A Preferred Stock set forth on the reverse hereof, and to the Articles, which select provisions and the Articles shall for all purposes have the same effect as if set forth at this place.

+Upon receipt of this certificate, the Holder is bound by the Articles and is entitled to the benefits thereunder.

+Unless the Transfer Agent's Certificate of Authentication hereon has been properly executed, the shares of Series A Preferred Stock evidenced hereby shall not be entitled to any benefit under the Articles or be valid or obligatory for any purpose.